bglnelissen/slideToolkit/guides/Readme.md

 	unzip -o bftools.zip && \
 	rm bftools.zip
 ```
+Add the BioFormats directory to your PATH (`.bash_profile`).
+Adding the bftools folder to your PATH is obligatory for the slideToolkit to find its dependencies.
+You only have to do this once.

 ```
 printf "\n# Add the BioFormats directory to the PATH \
     \nPATH=\"$HOME/bftools:\$PATH\" \n\n" \